Car Insurance for Teenage Drivers: Costs, Discounts & Money-Saving Tips

 Pincher's Pro Tip

 Add your teen to your existing policy rather than purchasing a standalone plan.
-You'll save $89–$167 per month while still getting full coverage for your new driver.
-Learn more about multi-car insurance savings to maximize your household discount.
+You'll save $1,000–$4,000+ per year while still getting full coverage for your new driver.
+If you have multiple vehicles, a multi-car insurance policy can reduce per-vehicle costs even further.

 Farmers logo